Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 In this area, you can schedule a cruise on the lake, or If you want to do a little fishing, you can book a fishing tour with a charter boat.
 Much information is available online, and best to plan these excursions in advance.

 The first stop outside Duluth is a lovely little park on the shore that includes picnic areas and portable toilet facilities.
 I mention this only because these opportunities become less frequent the further north you get.
 Shopping opportunities past this point amount to a couple of local grocery stores and gas stations, along with some tourist shops along the way.

 At this beach, I found a beautiful piece of calcite, pictured above, just laying there on the large slabs of basalt and waiting to be discovered.
 If you like rocks, there is always something beautiful to be found along the shores of Lake Superior.
 I never leave a shoreline without pockets full of something.

 Scenic Highway 61

 Highway 61 is a scenic 150-mile drive that does not disappoint in terms of sightseeing.
-It begins in Duluth and stretches all the way to the Canadian border.
+It begins in Duluth and stretches to the Canadian border.
 There are plenty of overlooks and places to pull over and admire the views.

 As you travel north, the "Big Lake," as the locals call it, is off to your right.
 And off to the left is birch and pine forest with intermittent stunning basalt cliffs and formations.
-There are a couple of tunnels to drive through that are cut into the basalt cliffs for your driving convenience and visual pleasure.
+A couple of tunnels to drive through are cut into the basalt cliffs for your driving convenience and visual pleasure.
 The old highway went around one of the cliffs and was considered a treacherous stretch.